sedostheatre/sedos.co.uk/input/events/working-auditions.md

 Once you have read the notice, you can sign up to audition at <https://membership.sedos.co.uk/signup>

-You will then be sent a link by emai lto confirm the booking – your slot is not booked until you have confirmed via this link.
+You will then be sent a link by email to confirm the booking – your slot is not booked until you have confirmed via this link.
 Please check your junk mail if it does not arrive.
 If you have any problems, please email [working@sedos.co.uk](mailto:working@sedos.co.uk)

 **Any questions?**